The Best Dallas Restaurants to Celebrate Father’s Day 2024

 Book a table at this Harwood District restaurant this Father’s Day for a barbecue feast and bourbon specials.
 For $65 per person, a brunch buffet will feature a carving station, pulled pork shoulder, jalapeño cheddar sausage, salmon, sides, and dessert.
 There will also be a 50 percent discount on whiskeys.

 A special Father’s Day dish will be available from June 13 through 15 at this top Dallas steakhouse at the Hilton Anatole.
-For $39, treat Dad to an over-the-top “Land, Sea, and Air” Burger featuring a Texas wagyu patty, foie gras, tempura fried lobster tail, Iberico bacon, English cheddar cheese, Profound farms greens, secret sauce, house-made pickles, and a sesame seed bun.
+For $49, treat Dad to an over-the-top “Land, Sea, and Air” Burger featuring a Texas wagyu patty, foie gras, tempura fried lobster tail, Iberico bacon, English cheddar cheese, Profound farms greens, secret sauce, house-made pickles, and a sesame seed bun.
+There will be truffle fries on the side.

 Head to this Arlington hotel’s steakhouse Cut & Bourbon for a special Father’s Day Dinner.
 For $100 per person, the four-course meal will feature French onion soup, smoked beetroot, spiced coffee-rubbed Texas Akaushi beef, and dessert.
 Each dish will be paired with a bourbon.